Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Experiments

 \textbf{Generation Quality Evaluation}.
 The loopholing mechanism is designed to address the sampling wall issue, a property that is difficult to verify solely through likelihood evaluation.
 To directly assess its impact on generation quality, we therefore employ two alternative metrics.
 First, we measure the perplexity of unconditionally generated samples using a pretrained GPT-2 Large model~\citep{radford2019language}, which we refer to as generative perplexity (Gen PPL).
 Second, we utilize GPT-4.1 to score the consistency and naturalness of the samples on a 0-to-10 scale, following the G-eval framework~\citet{liu2023g}.
 Specific experimental details are provided in the Appendix \ref{appendix:generation quality}.

-As depicted in Fig.~\ref{fig:gen-ppl} and~\ref{fig:gen_g_eval}(a), applying loopholing yields substantial improvements in generative perplexity.
-For instance, at 1024 sampling steps, \textbf{LDDM-M achieves a GenPPL of 49.13, more than halving MDLM's 108.94}.
+As depicted in Figs.~\ref{fig:gen-ppl} and~\ref{fig:gen_g_eval}(a), applying loopholing yields substantial improvements in generative perplexity.
+For instance, at 1024 sampling steps, \textbf{LDDM-M achieves a Gen PPL of 49.13, more than halving MDLM's 108.94}.
 Similarly, \textbf{LDDM-U (28.76) shows about 2.5x improvement over UDLM (73.95)}.
 Critically, this performance gap is not limited to a single step count; unlike their baselines which show signs of saturation, both LDDM-M and LDDM-U exhibit a consistent downward trend in perplexity as the number of sampling steps increases.
 This demonstrates that loopholing enables meaningful, continuous refinement at each step, directly mitigating the steps without progress issue.
-Notably, \textbf{LDDM-U also surpasses the strong auto-regressive baseline after 512 steps}.
+Notably, as shown in Fig.~\ref{fig:gen_g_eval}(a), \textbf{LDDM-U also surpasses the strong auto-regressive baseline after 512 steps}.
 Furthermore, these quality gains are achieved without sacrificing diversity, as evidenced by the stable sentence entropy.
 This suggests that loopholing improves generation quality not by collapsing the output distribution, but by guiding the sampling process more effectively within a rich and diverse token space.

 The G-eval results in Fig.~\ref{fig:gen_g_eval}(b) further substantiate these findings on human-aligned metrics.
 The marked improvement in \textbf{consistency} suggests that by maintaining a richer contextual representation throughout the whole generated sequence, loopholing helps the model produce more coherent and logically connected text.
 Similarly, the higher \textbf{naturalness} scores indicate that by propagating the rich contextual latent, the model generates more fluid and human-like sentence structures.
 Together, these automated and human-aligned evaluations confirm that loopholing provides a robust solution to enhance generation quality in discrete diffusion models.
+Additional evaluation results on downstream tasks are provided in Appendix~\ref{appx:downstream_tasks}.